DH-Center-Tuebingen/spacialist-docs/docs/developer/environment-setup.md

 APP_DEBUG=<boolean=false>
 # Can be used to get additional debug logs.

+APP_AVATAR_STORAGE_LOCATION=../spacialist/storage/private/avatars
+# [THESAUREX ONLY]
+# Defines the directory system path to the spacialist avatars.
+# Can be an absolute or a relative path.

 ASSET_URL=<string=/>
 # A Laravel variable responsible for setting Vite's base url:
 # The laravel server serves all files at localhost:8000, however vite is running on another host